Privacy Policy

 The short version

 • The app (Plorp for iOS) has no account, no login, and no analytics SDK.
 Your progress is stored on your device.
-It shows sparing interstitial ads between games and optional, player-initiated rewarded ads through Google AdMob; a one-time Remove Ads purchase removes interstitials permanently.
+It shows sparing interstitial ads between games and optional, player-initiated rewarded ads through Google AdMob; a one-time Remove Ads purchase removes every ad permanently.
+It also sends crash reports (no personal data) to Sentry, so bugs can be found and fixed.

 • This website (plorp.app) uses Plausible Analytics: cookieless, no personal data, no cross-site tracking; aggregate metrics only.